isbrandon02/CoRide/README.md

 - talk to people
 - track whether shared commuting is actually making a difference

-That is the core motivation of the project.
-Make carpooling feel less awkward to start, easier to coordinate, and more rewarding to keep doing.
+That is the core motivation behind the project.
+The goal is to make carpooling feel less awkward to start, easier to coordinate, and more rewarding to keep doing.